pkg vs Bun vs Deno

 | ABI compatibility | Exactly matches the Node version in the binary | JSC's N-API compatibility layer — works for most but not all addons | Node-API compat layer in Deno 2+ |

-For anything that uses node-pre-gyp today (which is a large fraction of native addons), Bun requires you to pin the specific .node file and require it directly. pkg's walker and Deno's extraction do this transparently.
+For packages that use node-pre-gyp (a large fraction of native addons), Bun requires you to pin the specific .node file and require it directly. pkg's walker and Deno's extraction do this transparently.

 Claude Code case study

-We took the last pure-JS release of @anthropic-ai/claude-code (v1.0.100) — an ESM-only, 9 MB minified single-file CLI that uses top-level await, loads yoga.wasm at startup via require.resolve, ships ripgrep as a vendored binary, and has sharp as an optional native dep.
-Perfect stress test.
+The last pure-JS release of @anthropic-ai/claude-code (v1.0.100) is a good stress test: an ESM-only, 9 MB minified single-file CLI with top-level await, yoga.wasm loaded at startup via require.resolve, a vendored ripgrep binary, and sharp as an optional native dep.

 All numbers on Linux x64, Node 22.22.1, Bun 1.3.12, Deno 2.7.12: